DanielBandarica02/SOC-HomeLab/00-architecture/design-decisions.md

 # Design decisions

-This document captures the *why* behind the architecture.
-Any technician can follow a tutorial; what defines a good analyst is understanding design decisions and their trade-offs.
+This document captures the why behind the architecture.

 ## 1. Why VLAN segmentation?